little-bear-labs/reasonml/packages/bs-node-ext/README.md

-# NodeStream
+# Node Extensions

-This project provides bindings to node's stream module.
+This project provides bindings to node's stream modules and more.

 ## Usage: